limoclaudiokrop/Deep-Learning/README.md

 ### Batch Normalization
 The next special layer we'll look at performs "batch normalization" (or "batchnorm"), which can help correct training that is slow or unstable.

+### Results
+Following the above fine tuning, the results for the loss function with training is below.